14 Health Benefits Of Aloe Vera (Ghrita Kumari) You Should Know

 When you apply aloe vera gel to a wound, don’t cover it with a bandage.
 To facilitate healing, aloe vera requires open air.
 However, avoid using aloe vera to treat deep wounds.

-By increasing the collagen production and stimulating cell regeneration, aloe vera can help treat wounds and cuts.
-It seals off wounds by binding the skin tissues and works as an astringent.
-In addition to this, aloe vera gel can be used to treat burns, insect bites, stings, and even sunburns.17
+By increasing the collagen production and stimulating cell regeneration, aloe vera can help treat wounds, rashes, and cuts.
+It does this by binding the skin tissues and working as an astringent.
+Here are a few types of wounds and injuries that it might heal:

 Side Effects Of Aloe Vera